tarcinapp/entity-persistence-gateway/readme.md

 This field masking is implemented across multiple routes: `createEntity`, `findEntityById` and `findAll` operations.
 It's important to note that policy application plays a decisive role in determining who can see what.
 Additionally, unlike the loopback approach, which allows clients to choose fields in the response, the entity-persistence-gateway simplifies the process by unconditionally dropping unwanted fields from the response, ensuring a consistent and secure field masking mechanism at the response flow.

-### Field Masking for Update & Replace Operations
+### Field Masking for Update & Replace OperationsT
 In the context of the `replaceEntityById` operation, clients are required to send all fields of the entity specified by its ID.
 This raises a crucial question: how should clients provide new values for fields they are not allowed to see?
-If a client attempts to set a value for a forbidden field, the gateway responds with a `401 Unauthorized status`, preventing the update of restricted information.
+If a client attempts to set a value for a forbidden field, the gateway responds with a `401 Unauthorized`, preventing the update of restricted information.
 But if the client omits these fields, the gateway ensures the new entity retains its original values in the original record, for those specific fields.
 This approach maintains a balance between allowing clients to update visible fields and enforcing security restrictions on sensitive data, ensuring a secure and controlled update process for entities.